 What are the potential harms and benefits?
 Why is there controversy surrounding this screening?

 Prostate cancer is a common disease, so it makes sense to screen for it, unlike, testicular cancer, for example, which is rarer, so mass screenings are not the best option.
-Yes, the biopsy is invasive, and is done under a local anesthesia in the doctor’s office, while men are awake.
-It only takes about 10 minutes, but it is uncomfortable and somewhat painful, and there are some risks, like bleeding and potential for serious infections.
+Yes, the biopsy is invasive and is done under local anesthesia in the doctor’s office, while men are awake.
+It only takes about 10 minutes, but it is uncomfortable and somewhat painful, and there are some risks, like bleeding and the potential for serious infections.
 However, serious bleeding and infections are rare.

 So, for men who have an abnormal PSA, the likelihood of finding prostate cancer is about 30 to 50 percent, and on the flip side about 70 percent of men will have had an unnecessary biopsy.
 However, a PSA by itself is still the best screening mechanism.

 What advice would you share with someone facing a medical decision?